In March of 2020, as shelter in place orders kicked in, I started my pitch deck and brought together my founding team.

 - Mediocre multi-stage

-Step Two: Draft your deck
+Step Two: Nail your story and create your pitch deck

 I’ll keep this short: a pitch deck is, first and foremost, your opportunity to tell a story.
 Yes, a business case is woven into that story but the narrative itself is the key.
 Even the most compelling business case will be less effective without a story that nails the basics: